sipostudent/Bug-Issue-Tracker/README.md

 #### Tested Sections 1 HTML & CSS

-- External links to third party websites and code authors GitHub repository.
+- External links to third party websites.

 - Checked button sizes so, they were responsive and large enough to be clicked.

-- Ensured individual section headers resized and appeared well when viewed on various device screens and added opacity to the navigation bar to allow for more visibility of section header area on smaller devices.

 - Spell checked all text content.